CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 #### What’s the difference between git and GitHub?
 Git is a version controll software, that is used for tracking changes in the code.
 Github is an online server for hosting git repositories in the cloud.
+"Its like difference between porn and pornhub" -I had to write this down, sorry.

 ## Software design